Dawitdaniel91/bikesharing/README.md

 ### Trips by Gender (Weekday per Hour)

+This graph shows the total number of trips by weekday and hour.
+We understood from the grepgh , most of the usertype demanded to use biking on the morning time.We can see that the highest demand times are the morning hours on weekdays from 6am till 9am and in the evening hours on weekdays between 5 pm and 7 pm.
+Most of the users used the high demand for weekend hours are middle of the day between 10 am and 6 pm.

 Tableu public ling: https://public.tableau.com/app/profile/dawit.alaro/viz/TripsbyGenderWeekdayperHour_16237850118820/TripsbyGenderWeekdayperHour

 ![image](https://user-images.githubusercontent.com/80365882/122131490-15684e80-cdee-11eb-9dbf-c58966f774eb.png)

 ### User Trips by Gender by Weekday

+From the graph we could understand that Thursday is the most popular day for bike rentals among male and females for weekdays whereas others most popular days are weekend which ard Saturday and Sunday.

 Tableau public ling: https://public.tableau.com/app/profile/dawit.alaro/viz/UserTripbyGenderbyWeekday/UserTripbyGenderbyWeekday